Clause 6 panel's recommendations far from legal reality, cannot be implemented: Himanta | Politics

-This is the first time someone from the governmentspoke about recommendations of the report, which was submittedto Assam Chief Minister Sarbananda Sonowal on February 25 lastyear for handing it over to the Union Home Minister Amit Shah.
+This is the first time that a senior minister spokeabout the recommendations of the report, which was submittedto Assam Chief Minister Sarbananda Sonowal on February 25 lastyear for handing it over to the Union Home Minister Amit Shah.

 ''The recommendations given by the committee are farfrom the legal reality of this land....
 How can we implementthem?'' said Sarma, also the convenor of the North EastDemocratic Alliance (NEDA), the regional arm of the NDA.